 However, when a personal injury claim is persuasive and likely to prevail, a funding company is more apt to approve an advance and offer a personal injury victim the immediate cash necessary for prompt medical care and treatment.

-Learn more about pre-settlement advances – without cost or obligation – by discussing your case and your needs with a funding professional.
+Learn more about cash advances for accident settlement cases – without cost or obligation – by discussing your case and your needs with a funding professional.
 If your claim is pending but you need medical treatment and services now, make the call immediately.